Looking for the best rod for striper fishing?

 Some of the best fishing rods come from top manufacturers, such as PENN, Shakespeare, or Abu Garcia.
 These companies have been in the business for a very long time and can be trusted to provide a good fishing experience.

-I chose the Shakespeare Ugly Stik Tiger Elite Spinning Rod as the best striper fishing rod I tested.
-It just worked so well in multiple situations.
+I chose the Shakespeare Ugly Stik Tiger Elite Spinning Rod as the best rod for striper fishing I have used over the years.
+It has worked so well in multiple situations.
 I used it for several hours at a time while pier fishing and never tired of it.
 Catfishing with it has been great, and I’ve never felt like I was going after anything that was going to overpower the rod at all.

 Another question to ask is what type of reel do you want to use?
 Bait casting is the general go-to reel for rivers and lakes, while a trolling or conventional reel is used for ocean fishing.
 Others prefer a spinning reel.
 Be sure to match the rod to the appropriate reel.